eldaahz/digital-archive-project/README.md

 **Eldaah Zelalem** -
 **Faith Chang** - Artwork type storage and Validation **Selamawit Asmare** - Data Validation and record management functions

+#Classes
+**Artwork - Faith Chang**
+Represents an individual artowkr in teh digital archive collection.

+*Features*
+- Validates artwork data (title, artist, year (1000-2025), type)
+- Integrates functions from Project 1
+- Searches artwork by the artist, title, year, or different keywords
+- Checks if artwork is from a specific time period

+*Properties*
+- 'title', 'artist', 'year',

+*Methods*
+- 'is_from_period()' -> Checks if artowrk is created within the date range
+- 'matches_search() -> Searches by various field
+- 'add_keyword()' -> Adds metadata keywords